francescov1/mongoose-tsgen/README.md

 # install as dev dependency with npm
 npm install -D mongoose-tsgen

-# install for mongoose v5.10.19 (see table above for compatibility)
+# install mongoose-tsgen v7.1.3 for mongoose v5.10.19 (see table above for compatibility)
-npm install -D mongoose-tsgen@5.10.19
+npm install -D mongoose-tsgen@7.1.3

 # install as dev dependency with yarn
 yarn add -D mongoose-tsgen